themaxmarchuk/tailwindcss-colors.nvim/README.md

 -- }
 -- (for lazy loading)

--- this will disable commands but keep the default colors for light and dark text require("tailwindcss-colors").setup({
+-- For example, this will disable commands,
+-- but keep default colors for light/dark text require("tailwindcss-colors").setup({
   commands = false
 })